Arcade-Shooter/GameBuild/README.md

 # Arcade-Shooter
+  This is a video game where you survive waves of enemies as a ship while installing new weapons as you progress through the level.
+Pick up weapon modules from fallen enemies to becom stronger.
+Use the WASD keys to move th ship around and fire bullets with the space bar.
+Use the arrow keys to move the red gremlin cursor around the ship.
+When you pick up a module it will go into your inventory on the right side.
+Use the e key to install the module where the gremlin is.
+Use the q key to remove a module from the gremlin is.

   This is the repository for the acutal construction of the Arcade-Shooter Game

 ## Installations as a standalone file